Cascaded Sparse Feature Propagation Network for Interactive Segmentation: Introduction

-Most previous work focus on modeling each individual interactive step and mainly rely on the sparsely-annotated clicks to infer the user intention~\cite{sofiiuk2020f,chen2021conditional,lin2020interactive}.
-Such a memoryless strategy tends to be less efficient in capturing foreground as it ignores predictions from previous steps.
-To alleviate this, recent work~\cite{sofiiuk2021reviving} takes the last-step prediction as an additional input to zoom into inferred target regions, leading to more effective foreground estimation.
-However, such a simple fusion method may produce erroneous information propagation due to potential inaccurate mask predictions in previous steps (as shown in Fig.\ref{vis-fig-intro}).
-For the challenge of label propagation, previous methods typically utilize stacked convolutions to propagate user annotation in an implicit manner~\cite{xu2016deep,lin2020interactive}.
-This has a limited capacity in capturing long-range dependency and often leads to incomplete foreground masks.
-More recently, Chen et al.~\cite{chen2021conditional} adopt fully-connected graph networks~\cite{wang2018non} to facilitate information propagation from both global and local perspective.
-Nonetheless, the fully-connected graph network can only cope with relatively low-resolution feature map due to its high-computation complexity, which can result in inaccurate foreground boundaries.
-Moreover, both propagation stages are susceptible to noisy affinity estimation that relies on previous predictions or color similarity.
+Most methods only utilize point clicks in the network input, where they encode human input as a Gaussian map and then utilize stacked convolutions to propagate user annotation in an implicit manner~\cite{xu2016deep,lin2020interactive}.
+This strategy has a limited capacity to capture long-range dependency, often leading to incomplete foreground masks.
+To tackle this, CDNet~\cite{chen2021conditional} adopt fully-connected graph networks~\cite{wang2018non} to facilitate information propagation at both global and local levels.
+Nonetheless, the fully-connected graph network can only cope with relatively low-resolution feature maps due to its high-computation complexity, which can result in inaccurate boundaries.
+Recently, ViT~\cite{dosovitskiy2020image} has been introduced into interactive segmentation, such as SAM~\cite{kirillov2023segment}.
+Although SAM can capture long-range dependency, it is limited by the resolution of ViT and hard to handle fine-grained segmentation.

-To address the aforementioned limitations, we propose a novel intention-aware feature propagation strategy for interactive image segmentation.
-Our main ideas are two-folds: 1) to \textit{learn a click-augmented feature representation} based on a sparse graph neural network (GNN), which allows efficient long-range information propagation at high spatial resolution, and thus enables us to generate more accurate object boundaries; and 2) to \textit{improve user intention estimation} by integrating previous foreground prediction and current user clicks at each step, which can better localize target regions and hence results in an effective zoom-in mechanism for coping with scale variation.
+To capture long-range dependency and handle fine-grained segmentation, we propose a novel cascaded sparse feature propagation network for interactive image segmentation.
+Our main idea is to \textit{learn a click-augmented feature representation} based on a cascaded sparse graph neural network (GNN), which allows efficient long-range information propagation at a high spatial resolution, thus enabling us to generate more accurate segmentation.
+To this end, we introduce a new sparse graph network to propagate the user click information to the unlabeled region in a non-local yet efficient manner.